kilianzaanboshoff/snake-game/README.md

 # snake-game
-Play snake on your computer
+Play snake on your computer, just run it locally or on a server and see if you can beat my high score ;)